Choosing a Nonprofit Name: Seven Common Mistakes and How to Get it Right

 On the flip side, a descriptive name clearly communicates what your nonprofit does, but it can also be limiting.
 If your nonprofit’s mission changes or expands in the future, a descriptive name may no longer accurately reflect your organization’s purpose.

-For example, if your nonprofit originally focused on providing educational resources to underserved families in a specific region of your city, but later expands to include advocacy work across the entire city, a name like “Southside Education Network” may no longer be appropriate.
+For example, if your nonprofit originally focused on providing educational resources to underserved families in a specific region, it might later expand to include advocacy work across the entire city.
+In that case, a name like “Southside Education Network” may no longer be appropriate.
 A more general name like “The Education Empowerment Network” may better reflect your organization’s evolving mission.

 Mistake #3: Thinking A Unique Nonprofit Name is Always Better than a Common Name

 Some nonprofits assume that a unique name is always better than a common name, but this isn’t necessarily true.
-While a unique name can help your organization stand out, it can also be difficult for people to remember or spell correctly.
+A unique name can help your organization stand out.
+However, it can also be difficult for people to remember or spell correctly.

 Mistake #4: Choosing A Nonprofit Name too Similar to Other Organizations in Your Subsector